Nasa selects landing site for Moon rover mission

 Engineers must carefully plan its route across the lunar landscape so that it can retreat from the advancing darkness and maintain power levels by keeping its solar panels pointed to the Sun.

-But the robot will have to brave the darkness when it is commanded to enter several permanently shadowed craters.
+But the robot will have to brave the dark when it is commanded to enter several permanently shadowed craters.
 It's the first Nasa rover to be equipped with headlights, which will help as it seeks to locate and map ice deposits thought to be contained within the pitch black hollows.

 Darlene Lim, the deputy lead project scientist, said a team would operate the rover from Earth in near-real-time.
 "The Viper science team will, in turn, have to be at the ready to provide primary, near-real-time input at very key moments," she explained.